CheezBoiger/Vikr/README.md

 through simple to understand, steps on learning graphics programming! check out his tutorial website: http://learnopengl.com/#!Introduction

-You also also check out his work in progress engine here as well as he is implementing much more advanced work than me! : https://github.com/JoeyDeVries/Cell
+You should also check out his work in progress engine here as well, as he is implementing much more advanced work than me! : https://github.com/JoeyDeVries/Cell